Current Bursary Opportunities

 Equal Opportunities Form

-Please send the application form and equal opportities form above to John Abell by Midnight Friday 13 February 2026
+Please send the application form and equal opportunities form above to John Abell by Midnight on Friday 13 February 2026

 The 19th May 1961 Charity

 The 29 May 1961 Charitable Trust was set up by Helen Martin who lived just outside Kenilworth.
 The money for the trust came from her family shares in Heublein which owned Smirnoff vodka.
-Helen died in 1988.
+Helen passed away in 1988.

-The deadline for applications is Midnight Wednesday 18 February 2026
+The deadline for applications is Midnight on Wednesday 18 February 2026

 1961 Application From